 During the American Revolutionary War, the British Navy bombarded Bristol twice.
 On October 7, 1775, a group of ships led by Captain Wallace and the HMS Rose sailed into town and demanded provisions.
-When refused, Wallace shelled the town, causing a great deal of damage.
+When refused, Wallace shelled the town, causing great damage.
 The attack was stopped when Lieutenant Governor William Bradford rowed out to the Rose

 The Celebration officially starts with Flag Day on June 14.
-Over the next weeks there are free outdoor concerts at Independence Park, Orange Crate Derby races, a firefighters’ muster, Fourth of July Ball, Drum & Bugle Corps.
-Show and many other activities and events.
+Over the next weeks, there are free outdoor concerts at Independence Park, Orange Crate Derby races, a firefighters’ muster, the Fourth of July Ball, Patriotic Exercises and many other activities and events.
 The Celebration concludes on July 4 with the annual parade, “The Military, Civic and Firemen’s Parade”, which is viewed by over 200,000 people from Rhode Island and around the world.
-These long lasting celebrations give Bristol its nickname
+These long-lasting celebrations give Bristol its nickname

 P.O.
 Box 561